H3lli0n/PoorKoi2/README.md

 - Aiming an affordable price !
 - No brass weight or copper that are expensive
-- Compact and a format more popular
+- Popular and compact format

-From all those economic reasons we also were able 5 prototypes to a well known manufacturer(yeah you know it starting with a "D"!) and we upgraded the game as well: laser cut Poron gaskets, custom carrying case, in house hotswap pcb (as well as new solder one) !
+From all those economic reasons we were able to order 5 prototypes from a well known manufacturer(yeah you know it starting with a "D"!) and we upgraded our game: laser cut Poron gaskets, custom carrying case, in house hotswap pcb (as well as new solder one) !

 ![PoorKoi 2](img/commercial.jpg)